 The short answer is: no. In some cases this service will not be able to see and record all cookies used by a website.

-First, WebCookies.info will load the page as an anonymous user and will only receive cookies intended for such users.
+First, WebCookies.org will load the page as an anonymous user and will only receive cookies intended for such users.
 It's quite common (and it's actually good security practice) to set session cookies after the user has authenticated — and these cookies we will not recorded.

 Second, a website can display different cookies on different pages.
 If you scan main page and then some other part of the website, you may get different results.
 You need to understand technology used to build different parts of your website to know which pages to test.